mtumilowicz/calculator/README.md

 ## Solution
-In case of bad input we throw different exceptions:
+In case of bad input we throw: `IllegalArgumentException`.
-`IllegalArgumentException`.
 If during evaluation `int` is overflow - we re-throw `ArithmeticException` (we use functions from `guava` to evaluate operations on `ints` - they take care of overflowing).